 Answer: In some states, such as Texas, a parent/guardian can be qualified online as their kid’s driving instructor.
 So that behind-the-wheel training can be in your own car and on your own time.
 Be careful what you wish for!
 Check with the online drivers education companies above on how to get set up for parent-taught driver's ed.

 Question: How do I teach my kid to be a safe driver?

 Answer: Well this isn't something to take lightly.
-First, take a look at Car Talk's Guide to Teen Driving where we have included many recommendations, sources and an editable "Teen Driving Contract."
+First, take a look at Car Talk's Guide to Teen Driving where we have included many recommendations, sources, and an editable "Teen Driving Contract."
 Second, and perhaps most importantly, lead by example.
 Kids take a cue from their parents.
 If you flout traffic laws, drive over the speed limit and text while driving, your kids take notice.
-You may remember the TV public service ads for to combat drug use, "Dad, I learned it from watching you."
+You may remember the TV public service ads to combat drug use, "Dad, I learned it from watching you."
 The same applies to bad driving habits.

 Question: What is a "Defensive Driving" class?